SARANKIRTHIK/Techademy/README.md

-Hi this is README.md file.
-Here is the sample text.
+HI, This is SARANKIRTHIK T.Now I'm updated the text in README.md text file.